mcoyne1948/rpi_led_controller/README.md

 ./Naomi --enable "led_contoller"
 ...
 ```
-5. Instructions for the installation of the gRPC modulesipi may be found [here](https://grpc.io/docs/languages/python/quickstart/).
+5. Instructions for the installation of the gRPC modules may be found [here](https://grpc.io/docs/languages/python/quickstart/).
 Install both grpcio and grpcio-tools.
 This should be done as root using sudo.
 ### Install Server
 1. Instructions for the installation of the gRPC module may be found above.
 2. Instructions for the installation of the Python wiringpi module may be found [here](https://pypi.org/project/wiringpi/).